 As we have seen in the above illustration, issue of bonus shares does not affect capital structure, at the same time earnings per share (EPS), market price per share (MPS), decreases due to the increase in number of equity shares.
 It indicates that it does not have any actual effect on equity shareholder's wealth.
 Then why do companies go for bonus issue?
 At the same time shareholders also look for bonus issue.
-Shareholders prefer to buy stock of a company that has been declaring bonus shares, or a company that is going to declare bonus shares.
-The following are the prime reasons for issue of bonus shares:
+Shareholders prefer to buy stock of a company that has been declaring bonus shares: